The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 12.4.
 Multiplicative Model#

-The additive model we used in the previous section is based on the assumption that the time series is well modeled as the sum of a long-term trend, a seasonal component, and a residual component – which implies that the magnitude of the seasonal component and the residuals does not vary over time.
+The additive model we used in the previous section is based on the assumption that the time series is well modeled as the sum of a long-term trend, a seasonal component, and a residual – which implies that the magnitude of the seasonal component and the residuals does not vary over time.

 As an example that violates this assumption, let’s look at small-scale solar electricity production since 2014.